dqops/dqo/docs/reference/yaml/profiling/index.md

 # profiling

-The reference of YAML objects for the profiling type of data quality check.
+The reference of YAML objects for the profiling type of data quality checks.